teuton-software/teuton/docs/learn/10-debug.md

 └── start.rb
 ```

-Tests grows and becames huge, with a lot of targets (That isn't a problem).
-Then, we organize them spliting into several files and invoke `use` keywork from our main rb file to load other files (That's good idea).

-Sometimes we need to verify or check rb file consistency and syntax, and we will do it with `teuton check PATH/TO/PROJECT/FOLDER`.
+Sometimes we need to verify or check rb file consistency and syntax, and we will do it with `teuton check DIRPATH`.

-## Debug
+## Explication

 Every time we invoke `run` keywork, an OS command is executed.
 The output is showed on screen and saved into **result** internal object.